HSBC

 1.3 Typography / Soft grid / Icons

-I decided to add several improvements to the type system related not only to leading and tracking, but also a wider range of styles to cover all the test scenarios.
-This content was enriched with other topics such as Usage, Text alignment, Translations, Reasons to use native fonts, Dynamic font sizing, and Accessibility (structural layout and text-size changes).
+I decided to add several improvements to the type system related not only to leading and tracking, but also a wider range of styles to cover all the test scenarios, among other topics.
+In the image below, general guidelines for a 8pt soft grid system.

 • hsbc-foundations03-ui-centre